yveyeh/xml2json/README.md

 # xml2json
-A simple engine built in php to basically convert large xml data to json.
+A simple engine built in php and jquery to basically convert large xml data to json.